uchaudh2-cyber/GradeGuru/README.md

 The program will guide you step by step.

-### How to Use GradeGuru
+### 🧮 How to Use GradeGuru

-1- Add a Course :
+#### 1️⃣ Add a Course

-2- Add asignments :
+- Enter course name
+- Enter number of credits

+#### 2️⃣ Add Assignments
+- Choose a course
+- Enter assignment name
+- Enter score and weight

-3- View currnent Course Averages :
+#### 3️⃣ View Course Averages
+- Shows weighted average for each course.

-4- View GPA :
+#### 4️⃣ View Overall GPA
+- Automatically calculated based on course averages + credits.

-5- For “What-If” Scenarios :
+#### 5️⃣ Run “What-If” Scenarios
+- Predict how a future score affects a specific course.

 ### Interpretation of the Output
 Course Summary Example